· Samir Abid · AI Development · 9 min read

 In the past, this would’ve been a two-week optimization project.
 Instead it was an afternoon experiment.

 That keeps happening.
-Things that would’ve been projects become experiments.
+Things that would have been projects become experiments.

 I set out to build a RAG system.
-And I did - we’ve gone from fun prototype to something genuinely useful.
+And I did.
+It has gone from a fun prototype to something genuinely useful.

 But what I actually learned was about the development process itself.

-When I look back at this year, what I’ve been able to build and test would’ve taken a team of maybe six people a year to do.
-Maybe longer.
-And I think the quality would’ve been worse, not better.
+When I look back at this year, what I have been able to build and test would previously have needed a much larger team and a much longer timeline.

-Because in a team, when you suggest ripping out three weeks of work to try something different, people push back.
-It gets political.
+Because in a team, when you suggest replacing three weeks of work to try something different, people push back.
+Not because they are wrong to push back.
+The time has already been spent.
 People are tired.
-The momentum matters.
+Momentum matters.

-I could stay in design mode - thinking about what I wanted the system to do - rather than spending all my time in the weeds of implementation.
+I could stay closer to design mode, thinking about what I wanted the system to do, rather than spending all my time in the weeds of implementation.

-Yes, the AI was involved at every layer.
+The AI was involved at every layer.
 Advising, coding, architecting.
-But it didn’t have to be an AI project specifically.
-This same pattern would work for building anything.
+But it did not have to be an AI project specifically.
+This same pattern applies to many kinds of software work.

 The Question That Matters

-If you’re thinking about AI for your business, I think the question isn’t “what can AI do?”
+If you are thinking about AI for your business, the question is not only “what can AI do?”

-The question is: “Are we set up to experiment 10x faster than we did last year?”
+The better question is: “Are we set up to learn faster than we did last year?”

-Because the biggest advantage isn’t what AI builds.
-It’s what AI enables you to try.
+Because the advantage is not only what AI builds.
+It is what AI enables you to try.

-The old calculation - “that’s too risky, too uncertain, takes too long” - is breaking down.
+The old calculation, “that is too risky, too uncertain, takes too long”, is changing.

-I don’t have this all figured out.
-I’m still learning.
+I do not have this all figured out.
+I am still learning.
 Still finding limitations and surprises.

-But I’m convinced the change isn’t really about AI systems.
-It’s about what happens when the cost of trying something new drops by 90%.
+But the change is not only about AI systems.
+It is about what happens when the cost of trying something new drops materially.

 Back to Blog